cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 diamond_plugin_link: plugin-diamond.html
 ---

 The Cloudify Manager contains several open-source components.
-The relationships between the components in the Cloudify Manager architecture is illustrated in the diagram below.
+The relationships between the components in the Cloudify Manager architecture are illustrated in the diagram below.

 * [Nginx](#nginx)
 * [Gunicorn](#gunicorn-and-flask)